Rhinoplasty / Nose Surgery Specialist

 Unlike the long nose which occurs due to natural development, the short nose deformity is often the result of either a traumatic injury or the result of a prior over aggressive rhinoplasty.
-It occurs due to the loss or removal of underlying cartilage support.
-Thus, building out the nose always requires the use of cartilages grafts from the septum, ear or rib depending upon how much graft material is needed.
-This could involve graft placement on just the tip of the nose (columella and tip), the dorsal bridge or a combination of dors-columellar augmentation.
+It occurs due to the loss or removal of underlying cartilage and/or bone support.
+Thus, building out the nose always requires the use of cartilage grafts from the septum, ear or rib depending upon how much graft material is needed.
+This could involve graft placement on just the tip of the nose (columella and tip), the dorsal bridge or a combination of dorso-columellar augmentation.

-In considering rhinoplasty for patients of various ethnicities, it is critically important to computer image and establish a clear understanding of exactly what nasal shape changes they desire and to not try and overly ‘westernize’ their nasal appearance.
+In considering rhinoplasty for patients of various ethnicities, it is critically important to use computer imaging and establish a clear understanding of exactly what nasal shape changes the patient desires and not to try and overly ‘westernize’ their nasal appearance.
 For some patients, cartilage grafts or implants will be needed to provide the amount of nasal augmentation that they desire.

 Congenital and Cleft Rhinoplasty